 You may like the following Google Drive tutorials:

-- Cannot Download File from Version History on Google Drive
+- Cannot Download Files from Version History on Google Drive

 - How to Backup Contacts to Google Drive